omer8888/365_network/code explained/user_box_and_posts_.md

 <h3>Logged-in user profile section:</h3>
 The left box which contain logged in user basic info<br>
 using the header, im creating the logged in user object (from the logged in id session)<br>
-now that i have the user obj i cac get all his info and display it styled on the user profile section<br>
+now that i have the user obj i can get all his info and display it styled on the user profile section<br>
 posts num, likes num, user photo, date of sign up<br>

 <h2>Main section: news and Post status feature</h2>
 created input text in a form with post method<br>
-clicking on post will call "post_handeler":<br>
+clicking on post will call "post_handler":<br>
 which is checking post request with "post_status" name<br>
 and when this variable is set we create post object<br>